section-engineering-education/engineering-education/content/articles/a-gentle-introduction-to-the-python-binance-api/index.md

 In this tutorial, we'll show you how to extract and analyze real-time securities and crypto data from Binance using the python-binance API and Pandas library.
-In this tutorial, we'll show you how to extract and analyse real time securities and crypto data from Binance using the python-binance API and Pandas library.

 ### Table of contents
 - [The Python-Binance API](#the-python-binance-api)